mnguyen1901/mnguyen1901.github.io/_posts/blog/2023-09-26-breast-mammogram.md

 ---

 # Introduction
-Can AI accurately interpret these mammograms?
+Can AI accurately interpret mammograms?
 The concise answer is, yes, although its efficacy remains limited.
 Traditionally, machine learning has been categorized into NLP (Natural Language Processing) for textual data and vision-related tasks for images.
 For years, individual models have been developed for each type of task, but none were versatile enough to handle both NLP and vision challenges effectively.
 However, in 2021, a groundbreaking study demonstrated that an advanced NLP model could also be adapted for vision tasks.
-Motivated by this discovery, I decided to employ this approach in the 2022 [mammogram competition](https://www.kaggle.com/competitions/rsna-breast-cancer-detection).
+Motivated by this discovery, I decided to use this approach in the 2022 [mammogram competition](https://www.kaggle.com/competitions/rsna-breast-cancer-detection).
 The aim of this competition is to determine the presence of breast cancer through mammograms and the dataset were labeled by radiologists at various institutions.

 # Input
 ![sample_input](images/mammogram_input.png)

 ## Python
 Transform is an important function in preprocessing that can increase the "learning" of a model.
-It is just like how my attendings can ask me questions about a similar concept in different ways ("What is high blood pressure?" vs "What is hypertension?").
+It is just like how we can ask questions about a similar concept in different ways ("What is high blood pressure?" vs "What is hypertension?").
 Similarly, by doing this you force the model to look at a breast mammogram in many different angles.
 ```
 data_transform = transforms.Compose([
     transforms.RandomHorizontalFlip(),